Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Volunteers have been favored by 31.5 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- The Volunteers put up 38.3 points per game, 3.3 more than the Commodores allow per matchup (35).
+- The Volunteers rack up 38.3 points per game, 3.3 more than the Commodores surrender per contest (35).

-- When Tennessee records more than 35 points, it is 5-1 against the spread and 6-0 overall.
+- Tennessee is 5-1 against the spread and 6-0 overall in games when it scores more than 35 points.

-- Tennessee is 4-2 against the spread and 5-1 overall when the team churns out more than 459.6 yards.
+- Tennessee is 4-2 against the spread and 5-1 overall when the team piles up over 459.6 yards.

-- The Volunteers have 11 giveaways this season, while the Commodores have 15 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.